Education & Early Career

 Professor Abrams’ coaching stressed citizenship education.
 As the players improved their athletic skills each year, his teams also conducted community service projects that won national, state, and local recognition.
 A local newspaper called one of his teams “a philanthropic organization on skates.”

 Professor Abrams serves on the Team of Experts of MomsTEAM, a leading resource for youth sports parents about safety, nutrition, sportsmanship and coaching.
-He serves on the board of directors of the MomTEAM Institute, a leading health and safety advocate.
-He is a Champion of the Positive Coaching Alliance.
-He also serves on the Expert Panel of the Center For Sports Parenting, which is part of the Institute for International Sport at the University of Rhode Island.
+He also serves on the board of directors of the MomTEAM Institute, a leading health and safety advocate.